hyunwoongko/transformer/README.md

 ### WARNING
 This code was written in 2019, and I was not very familiar with transformer model in that time.
 So the code may have several bugs.
 Currently I am not managing this code well, so don't trust this code too much.

-If you find any bugs in the code and want to fix, please open pull requests. thanks.
+If you find bugs in the code and want to fix, please open pull requests.

 # Transformer
 My own implementation Transformer model (Attention is All You Need - Google Brain, 2017)